bballcrick/Baseball_Research/README.md

 # Baseball_Research
-Personal Projects for Data Analysis
+This repository is dedicated to Baseball Projects